Details about map content are available here Click on the map dots to view record details.

 single, scattered or in groups or troops in woods or on lawns near trees, (Arora), fruits in late summer and fall and into the winter, depending on location and weather, (Ammirati(11)), often growing with Corylus (filbert, hazelnut) or Castanea (sweet chestnut) trees in the Pacific Northwest, (Lindgren), [found in BC under Fagus (beech), Castanea (sweet chestnut), hazelnut (Corylus avellanea), and introduced oak, in California has spread to native oaks]

-When Amanita phalloides is white it can resemble the destroying angels (Amanita ocreata, A. verna, A. virosa, A. bisporigera), but the white forms of A. phalloides are usually growing in association with greener forms.
+When Amanita phalloides is white it can resemble the destroying angels (Amanita ocreata, A. verna, A. virosa, A. bisporigera), or Amanita ocreata, but the white forms of A. phalloides are often growing in association with greener forms.
 See also SIMILAR section of Amanita calyptroderma and Amanita muscaria.

 poisoning due to amanitins, symptoms begin after 6-36 hours with vomiting, watery diarrhea, and abdominal cramps for a day or so, then apparent recovery for a day or so, then liver and sometimes kidney failure, brain toxicity, death common, (Benjamin)